WelkerAcero/WelkerAcero/README.md

   <div class="text-content">
     <h4>
-        Systems Engineer graduated from the
+        System Engineer graduated from
-        Technological Units of Santander in Colombia.
+        Unidades Tecnologicas de Santander, Colombia.
-        I have 3 years of experience in software development.
-Specialized in web
+        I've acquired 3 years of experience in software development.
+I have builded web application from scratch for differents scopes.
+As a Software engineer specialized in web applications I have worked in collaborative development teams.
-        applications and collaborative work in
-        development teams.
 I stand out for being responsible, creative and proactive,
         capable of taking on challenges with